-Last reviewed by Netlify Support on December 2022
+Last reviewed by Netlify Support - December 2024

 With Jamstack sites, using API keys/tokens to make API calls to other services is a frequent pattern.
 In some cases, you may want to hard code the keys in your html, when invoking those API calls - which on a service like Netlify means these keys are now public.
 Anyone can open their browser dev tools and view them, and of course this can lead to someone abusing this access.